browsermedia/bcms_google_mini_search/README.markdown

 # Google Mini Search Module

-This module allows BrowserCMS to integrate with a Google Mini Search Appliance.
-Google Mini is a standalone search server, which can be configured to crawl your website.
-This module submits queries to a Mini server, and formats the results.
+This module allows BrowserCMS to integrate with a Google Search Appliance (Mini or GSA).
+Google Search Appliance is a standalone search server, which can be configured to crawl your website.
+This module submits queries to a GSA/Mini server, and formats the results.
 It consists of the following two portlets.

 1. Search Box - Displays an input box that submits a search query.
 2. Google Mini Search Results Portlet - Sends query to the Mini, formats the XML response and displays the results.

+Features:
+1. Allows for formatted results of GSA search results.
+2. Will display Key Matches (as of 1.1)
+3. Will display Synonyms/Related Queries (as of 1.1)
+4. Allows conditional overriding of collections (i.e. by default it will search one collection, but a 'site=OTHER_COLLECTION' param can be passed to override that)

-Note: This module assume the BrowserCMS web site owner has access to their own Google Mini server, either hosted by themselves or a third party service.
+Note: This module assume the BrowserCMS web site owner has access to their own GSA/Google Mini server, either hosted by themselves or a third party service.

 ## A. Instructions